 Criminal Background Check and Drug Screen

-A background investigation and ten-panel drug screen must be completed with Professional Screening and Information, the company selected by Georgia Southern’s Waters College of Health Professions, prior to the start of classes.
+- A background investigation and ten-panel drug screen must be completed with Professional Screening and information, the company selected by Georgia Southern’s Waters College of Health Professions, prior to the start of classes.
 Students who do not pass the criminal background check and a drug screening test may be restricted from clinical placements and may be dismissed from the program at the discretion of the program faculty and the College administration.
-Any fees or cost associated with background checks and/or drug testing will be the responsibility of the student.
+Any fees or cost associated with the background checks and/or drug testing will be the responsibility of the student.

 Further information will be provided to students upon acceptance to the program.